s-kuhn/Evaluation-of-WiFi-Infrastructure/README.md

 To be more realistic some cases use the outsourced playbook `get-random.yml` which makes the clients wait for a random amount of time between 5 and 10 seconds before starting the actual tasks.
 This is done so the clients have a more realistic behavior and can be adjusted in the file more easily.

 ### Strategy
-All playbooks run in free strategy that means that if a client has finished a task befor another clients he doesn't has to wait for all to finish but continues with the next task.
+All playbooks run in *free* strategy that means that if a client has finished a task befor another clients he doesn't has to wait for all to finish but continues with the next task.

 ### Async
 Some tasks have a attribute `async` an `poll`:
-> If you want to run multiple tasks in a playbook concurrently, use async with poll set to 0.
-When you set poll: 0, Ansible starts the task and immediately moves on to the next task without waiting for a result.
+> If you want to run multiple tasks in a playbook concurrently, use *async* with *poll* set to *0*.
+When you set `poll: 0`, Ansible starts the task and immediately moves on to the next task without waiting for a result.
 Each async task runs until it either completes, fails or times out (runs longer than its async value).
 The playbook run ends without checking back on async tasks.

 ### Timeout
 Others may have an attribute `wait_for` with `timeout`.
 The number after timeout is the amount of seconds a task will wait before continuing with the next one.